LobodaLinux/krita-brush-presets/README.md

 ## Requirement

-Krita 2.9.11(minimum)

 Krita 3.0 (recommended)

 ## Version notes

+### 2.0

+Added some more presets and tweaked the original ones (works best with krita 3.0 and up) Also Added a bundle version.

+### 1.0

-1.0 - Basic brushes that I use
+Basic brushes that I use.

 ## Licence